Updated 7 October 2022

 So how many times have you heard couples say at weddings, ‘We have to go and get photos’ and then you don’t see them again until the speeches?
-Well that’s not how I work.
+Well that’s not how I work as a Larchfield wedding photographer.
 I believe that you spend so much time and money on your wedding you should be there to enjoy it.
 And at Larchfield, it’s even easier because all of the epic portrait locations are right there.

 We made the most of the stunning greenhouse at Larchfield for most of the family photos and bridal party, so even though there was a bit of rain (it was Autumn after all), we didn’t have to worry.
 Then we headed down to the lake with the happy couple to make the most of the stunning backdrop.

 Top Tip for Family/Bridal Party Photos: do them straight after the ceremony before everyone goes to check in/heads to the bar.
 Even if your ceremony isn’t at your chosen location, it’s best to get family photos done incase weather changes or things crop up.
 Then if you get a chance to take them again later, great, if not, you can relax knowing you’ve got those precious photos.
 Bridal party photos should be done ASAP for the same reason.
 With me, these take around 15 minutes, then I send them back so you guys can be alone for 15 minutes for couple photos.

 All in all, I ask for an hour of photographing time.
 That means you’ve plenty of time to get back and enjoy your drinks reception.
 On this wedding day, we were gone for a total in 45 minutes, meaning there was LOADS of time before dinner.